Deep-MI/hipsta/TUTORIAL.md

 for an explanation.

-The primary output of the hippocampal shape and thickness analysis are surface files and associated thickness values in the `tickness` folder.
+The primary output of the hippocampal shape and thickness analysis are surface files and associated thickness values in the `thickness` folder.
 The estimated hippocampal thickness values will be stored in csv tables.
-See the section on [evaluting the output](#evaluating-the-output) for a detailed description.
+See the section on [evaluating the output](#evaluating-the-output) for a detailed description.
 The thickness values will also be stored as mgh and psol overlay files that can be overlaid onto the mid-surface vtk file.
 Similar files are also created for the projected subfield boundaries.